How to Make Your Own Merch

 Alright, before you jump on these websites and start ordering, the very first step is to make a design.
+This will help you create custom merchandise that lets your artist brand stand out.
 We recommend finding simple visuals that represent who you are as a musician.
 These could be lyrics from your popular songs, a symbol on your album cover, or even a commissioned art piece.
+You can create the design yourself with easy-to-use design tools, or you can pay for design services if you'd rather outsource.
+Try not to make the design process too complicated, though.
+Find a graphic designer that can work with your budget, or create a custom design that is easy for you to make with the tools at your disposal.

-Once you have your design chosen, it’s time to choose what type of merch you want.
-The most popular route is T-shirts, but it’s by no means the only route you have to go.
-You can go playful with other unconventional items like lanyards, mugs, glasses, and art prints!
+Once you have your design chosen, it's time to choose what type of merch you want.
+The most popular merch item is T-shirts, but it's by no means the only route you have to go.
+You can go playful with other unconventional kinds of products like lanyards, mugs, tote bags, glasses, and art prints!

 Never “run out” of stock.